wahibhaq/wahibhaq.github.io/community-work/pakistan-tourism.md

 #### 2018

+  - 8 French mountaineers spent 5 weeks in Pakistan during May and skied from the Biacherahi Tower standing at 5880m.
+Their documentary will be [screened](https://www.picture-organic-clothing.com/en/poster/zabardast/) in December 2018 but [trailor](https://www.youtube.com/watch?v=rBvsaIBsVJY) is already available.
   - Foreign tourists have been coming very regularly but very few got a chance to get viral and a well known face among Pakistanis.
 [Eva Zu Beck](https://www.youtube.com/c/evazubeck) is one of those faces for all the good reasons.
 She has been activily traveling around Pakistan and recording her [vlogs](https://www.facebook.com/K2BaseCampTrekking/videos/1664209273668789/).
 She is also very active on her [Instagram](http://www.instagram.com/evazubeck) and you should follow her for good dose of traveling updates.
 She has tens of videos on Pakistan but I would like to give special mention to [Why I love Pakistan](https://www.youtube.com/watch?v=KPs0XrtQoGA) and [Everything you need to know](https://www.youtube.com/watch?v=5dFi2VAUEiI) videos because they offer some authentic knowledge to outside world.

   - World should remember a new name, Andrzej Bargiel because this guy did one hell of a crazy thing by putting down the first-ever ski descent of the Karakorum giant known as K2 in July 2018.
 You can read more about it [here](https://www.redbull.com/ca-en/andrzej-bargiel-summit-k2) and this is a short [video](https://www.youtube.com/watch?v=7ZRqeRRik8c).